update4j/update4j/README.md

 ## Overview

-The update4j framework is the first auto-update and launcher framework completely compatible with Java 9.
-Easily host your application files anywhere in the cloud accesible via a URL (even Google Drive, Dropbox, Amazon S3, or Maven Central) and you can synchronize them with all your distributed applications.
+The update4j framework is the first auto-update and launcher framework completely compatible with Java 9 and up.
+Easily host your application files anywhere in the cloud accessible via a URL (even Google Drive, Dropbox, Amazon S3, or Maven Central) and you can synchronize them with all your distributed applications.

-Update4j has made security its priority.
-Signing your files is as easy as providing your private key to the framework on your dev machine, and it will do the job itself.
-On the client side, you should load the public key into the framework and it will automatically verify each and every downloaded file.
-It will forcefully reject any files without or with invalid signatures.
-This is an optional feature.

-As a side feature, update4j allows you to make your application running as a single instance.
-Any new instance of the application would pass its command-line arguments to the existing running instance and shut down.
+In update4j _you_ have ultimate control of every process, from startup - update - launch - shutdown; unlike other auto-update frameworks that yields over the control only once the business application was launched.
+In addition, every single piece of code is completely updatable; [Even the framework itself](https://github.com/update4j/update4j/wiki/Documentation#updating-update4j-itself), once a new version is released!

 ## Installation & Usage